FAQ

 Can I be represented at my appeal hearing by someone else or be accompanied by a representative?

 You can be represented at your hearing by a nominated representative provided that the Pensions Appeal Tribunal Scotland is notified of this several weeks in advance of the hearing itself.
-In this situation, we would expect to be sent a written mandate which authorises your representative to attend on your behalf.
+In this situation, we would expect to be sent a written mandate, from your representative, which authorises them to attend on your behalf.
 You can also come to your hearing accompanied by your representative (and / or a companion if there is a particular medical reason why this is required).
-In both situations the Pensions Appeal Tribunal Office would require advance notice of these arrangements.
+In both situations, the Tribunal office would require advance notice of these arrangements.

 Can my escort claim for expenses?